gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 "What!?"
 Captain Birgith spun around, shrugging off the soldier who had been about to lead her away.  "*He's* the runaway prince?
 That's ridiculous!"

 "That's what I thought," Nangyal said smugly.
-"So I worked a little magic last night.
-Nothing very complicated---though I'm sure some would have found it a challenge," he added, glancing at Scholar Lhawang.
+"So I did a little investigating last night.
+Nothing very challenging---though I'm sure it would have been for some," he added, glancing at Scholar Lhawang.
 The gagged magician glowered back.
 "Imagine my surprise when I discovered that he was telling the truth.
-The boy is indeed a royal prince."
+The boy is indeed King Denpa's missing son."

 "So what in the saints' names is he doing fighting with *us*?"
 Sergeant Dorbu demanded.